armada-ths/old.armada.nu/README.md

 To clone using SSH you need to setup your SSH keys with GitHub.
 Otherwise you can clone using the HTTPS option instead with your username and password.

 ### 1. Ensure correct node and npm versions
 Node should be: 6.5.0 (To check write: node -v)
-Npm should be updated to the latest version 3.10.3 (To check write: npm -v)
+NPM should be updated to the latest version 3.10.3 (To check write: npm -v)

 **Downgrading node:**
 ```sh